Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 ongName

 Mul.
 Kind Note
-#@SECTION: 0..1 aggr This label allows to give the valueGroup a
+0..1 aggr This label allows to give the valueGroup a

 partiluclar name.
 It can be usel if the Values are rendered as a table.

 SwValues

-#@SECTION: 0..1 aggr This represents the contents of the value group.
+0..1 aggr This represents the contents of the value group.

 Tags: xml.sequenceOffset=20